Some effectivity questions for plane Cremona transformations

-We have already shown that, if $A$ is not finite, then there is a $k$-group scheme $\bA$ such that $\bA(k)=A$ and $\bA$ contains a $2$-dimensional subgroup $H$ isomorphic to either $\GG_m^2$ or $\GG_a^2$ that is normalized by $g$.
-So we may, and do, assume that $A$ is finite.
+If $H$ is not finite then every $V_{i,\eps}$ is infinite, so that, by Proposition \ref{4.3} and results following, there is a $k$-group variety $S$ normalized by $g$ such that $S(k)\subset H$ and $S$ contains a subgroup isomorphic to either $\GG_m^2$ or $\GG_a^2$ that is also normalized by $g$.
+So we may, and do, assume that $H$ is finite.